221014144/AYESHA-BEAUTY-CREATION/README.md

 My name is Memory Mhou, student number 221014144, the following is our project, my name Mario Tetrianu, student number 220023174, the following is our project.
+My name is Harold Kasera,  Student number 221134425,  the following is our project

 Project Description
 Our Story